 Every analysis is saved with its BPM, key, and Camelot position.
 Tap any track in your history to jump back to where you found it.

-Every BPM and key calculation runs in your browser through essentia.js (WebAssembly).
+Every BPM and key calculation runs locally in your browser (powered by WebAssembly).
 TempoTango has no servers, no telemetry, no third-party services.
 There's nothing to leak because there's nothing being sent.

 Soon.
 We're polishing the Chrome Web Store submission.
-Check back here, or follow the project repo for updates.
+Check back here for updates.

 Not today.
 TempoTango is SoundCloud only at launch, because that's where most of the crate-digging happens for the DJs we built this for.
 YouTube, Bandcamp, and Beatport previews are on the roadmap.
 Spotify and Apple Music are tougher because of DRM on the audio stream, so we can't promise those.

 Very accurate for clear, full-mix tracks.
-TempoTango runs RhythmExtractor2013 for tempo (with octave-confusion correction) and KeyExtractor for key.
-These are the same algorithms used in research-grade music tools.
+TempoTango uses research-grade tempo and key detection, with octave-confusion correction on the tempo.
 Each reading shows a confidence indicator so you know when to second-guess it.

 No. While TempoTango is listening, the audio is routed through to your speakers so you hear no break in playback.